 On February 27, 2004, we amended and restated our \$125.0 million revolving credit facility to a \$125.0 million revolving credit facility and a \$50.0 million term loan led by Bank One, NA.
 We used the proceeds from the term loan and available cash to redeem \$75.0 million principal amount of our long term bonds.
 Since February 27, 2004, and through December 10, 2004, we have amended the credit facility four times.
 The amendments provided, among other things, for covenants or waivers that permit us to file our Form 10-Q for the quarter ended June 30, 2004 on or before December 15, 2004, permitted us to issue senior convertible notes, specified mandatory debt reduction amounts by quarter, adjusted and redefined financial covenants on a monthly basis beginning December 31, 2004, increased pricing, established the borrowing base at 70 percent of qualifying receivables and permit us to release certain collateral related to bonded jobs to companies providing surety bonding.
 These amendments required the payments of fees upon their execution.
 These fees are capitalized as deferred financing costs and amortized over the life of the facility.
 The credit facility, as amended, matures on January 13, 2006.
 We have the ability to extend the facility until January 12, 2007 upon the payment of a fee if certain financial conditions are met.
-The term loan of the credit facility is due by September 30, 2005.
-At September 30, 2004, the term loan had outstanding borrowings of \$42.9 million.
-Amounts borrowed under the credit facility, as amended, bear interest at an annual rate of the banks prime rate plus two percent.
+The term loan of the credit facility, as amended, bear interest at an annual rate of the banks prime rate plus two percent.
 Fees of one percent per annum are assessed on the outstanding credit facility commitment as of the beginning of each quarter beginning January 1, 2005.
 Our direct and indirect subsidiaries guarantee the repayment of all amounts due under the facility and the facility is secured by a first perfected security interest in all the assets of the company and those subsidiaries, including all of the outstanding capital shares of the capital stock of those subsidiaries.
-Among other restrictions, the financial covenants include minimum EBITDA requirements for core and all operations, a maximum senior secured debt to EBITDA ratio and a minimum interest coverage ratio.
+Among other restrictions, the financial covenants include minimum EBITDA requirements for core and all operati

 We have outstanding two different issues of senior subordinated notes with similar terms.
-The notes bear interest at $9\frac{3}{8}\%$ and will mature on February 1, 2009.
+The notes bear interest at 9/8% and will mature on February 1, 2009.
 We pay interest on the notes on February 1 and August 1 of each year.
 The notes are unsecured senior subordinated obligations and are subordinated to all of our existing and future senior indebtedness.
 The notes are guaranteed on a senior subordinated basis by all of our subsidiaries.
 Under the terms of the notes, we are required to comply with various affirmative and negative covenants including (1) restrictions on additional indebtedness, and (2) restrictions on liens, guarantees and dividends.
 During the year ended September 30, 2002, we retired approximately \$27.1 million of these senior subordinated notes.
 In connection with these transactions, we recorded a gain of \$1.0 million.
 This gain is recorded in interest and other expense, net during the year ended September 30, 2002 in accordance with SFAS No. 145, "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections," which we adopted July 1, 2002.
 During the year ended September 30, 2004, we redeemed \$75.0 million principal amount of our senior subordinated notes, paying a call premium of 4.688%, or \$3.5 million.
 This premium along with a write off of previously capitalized deferred financing costs of \$1.6 million was recorded as a loss in other income and expense in accordance with SFAS No. 145.
 At September 30, 2004, we had \$172.9 million in outstanding senior subordinated notes.